The Agent Fleet That Runs My Business

 Blog: the writer that drafted this

 Blog is the bot that wrote this post.
-I hand it a rough idea in Slack and it researches, drafts, generates the images and diagrams, runs its own voice and anti-slop passes, and opens a pull request against my portfolio repo for me to review.
+I hand it a rough idea in Slack and it researches, drafts, asks Image for the art and diagrams, runs its own voice and anti-slop passes, and opens a pull request against my portfolio repo for me to review.
 It owns the part of my content pipeline that used to stall: the blank page.
-Where it grows is into a tighter loop with Social, so a published piece becomes a staged thread without me copy-pasting between two tools.
+Where it grows is into a tighter loop with Image and Social, so a published piece becomes a staged thread without me copy-pasting between tools.
 It writes; I edit and ship.

 Social and Portfolio: the steady hands